Steiger04/iro.js/README.md

 ##### `color:init`

 Fired whenever a color is added.
-This event's callbacks will recieve the newly added color object.
+This event's callbacks will receive the newly added color object.

 ##### `color:remove`